Schuylkill Canal: Decline

 In 1869 the Schuylkill Navigation was damaged by a flood, hindering operations for some time whilst repairs could be made.
 In 1870, its board of directors forced by stockholders, the Schuylkill Navigation Company leased its waterway to the Philadelphia and Reading Railroad for 999 years, surrendering to the competition.
 Under the railroad's control, the Schuylkill Navigation continued to decline as a general freight carrier, but operated primarily as a coal road, like the Lehigh and Delaware Canals into the 1930s, since for heating and especially, steam power, nearly everyone needed anthracite.
 The traffic on the canal was expedited by corporate maneuvers when its New York City and New Jersey markets connecting Delaware and Raritan Canal was acquired in 1872 by the competing Pennsylvania Railroad—in a blatant act supporting a bid for monopoly, soon Schuylkill boats were denied access to this important New Jersey waterway.
 As a result, traffic on the Schuylkill decreased rapidly.
 Adding insult to injury, the PRR itself invaded the Schuylkill's territory with the construction of its Schuylkill Branch in the mid-1880s.

 By 1890 only 144,994 tons of cargo passed through the Schuylkill Navigation.
 The Schuylkill Navigation was also hindered by coal silt deposits that made its upper sections almost unusable.
 By 1891 the portion of Navigation above Port Clinton was abandoned.
 By 1904 the anthracite traffic had almost completely ceased, and after 1913 only an occasional cargo passed between Port Clinton and Philadelphia.
 Excursion vessels and pleasure boating remained active on the Schuylkill Navigation until most of the canals were filled by the Commonwealth of Pennsylvania during 1947–1979 in efforts to remove coal silt from the Schuylkill River.

 Chester County Canal

-The Chester County Canal, also known as the Phoenixville Branch Canal, was an addition to the Navigation built by the Schuylkill Navigation Company in 1828 to provide water power to a new nail works in Phoenixville.
+The Chester County Canal, also known as the Phoenixville Branch Canal, was an addition to the Navigation built by the Schuylkill Navigation Company in 1828 to provide water power to the Chester County Nail Works of George Thompson in Phoenixville.
 The new canal connected the slackwater pool of the Schuylkill Canal above the Black Rock Dam to Phoenixville.
 This canal paralleled the top end of the Oakes Reach, on the opposite side or the river.
-While the Chester County Canal was initially built to provide water power to the mill, in 1847 it carried scheduled passenger service between Phoenixville and Norristown.
-The spring freshet of 1869 destroyed the mill "and very much injured the canal and its locks."
+It also provided water power for the cotton mill of George W. Richards.
+The spring freshet of 1869 destroyed the cotton mill "and very much injured the canal and its locks."